SysKitTeam/docs-point/storage-management/free-up-storage.md

   * When the Storage Metrics Report is generated, **click the name of the site** you want to remove storage from.
 This opens the **Site Storage Metrics report**.
   * **Click the Report button** on the left of the screen and **select Storage from the dropdown menu**.
 There, you can **click the Site Storage Metrics report** to access it.

-There are three different ways to clean up the storage space across your sites.
+There are three ways to clean up the storage space across your sites.

  * In the File Version Cleanup tile, you can:
    * **Choose to Clean Up file versions older than X month(s) (2)**